 It Makes Me Happy

 It takes three things to make a plant happy—sunshine, water, and fresh air.
-Ironically, the same things can make people happy.
+Ironically, the same things can make me happy.
 Whenever I have a struggling plant, I take it outdoors (if the weather permits) and give it a little spa day.
 I do that same for myself whenever I feel the pressure of a work deadline or my kids drive me crazy.
 Lent is a time for self-examination and reflection.
 It’s a time to slow down and think about the path you are on and what those choices will lead you.
 I won’t be giving up buying plants for Lent this year.
 However, I will take to heart the happiness they bring and share some of that joy with others.
-For this year, perhaps I shall give up my COVID 15 pounds.
+For this year, perhaps I shall give up my recently gained 15 pounds.
 Taking care of all those plants doesn’t exactly make those extra pounds disappear!